vincentcreusot/leastconn-lb/design/design.md

 Here is a simplified high level diagram (the diagram is generated and written in [d2lang](https://d2lang.com/) in this folder): <img src="layers.svg" width="300"/>
 ## Requirements
 - certificates for the client are generated my the same instance as for the server.
 That permits to set the CN values adequately.
+- the CN format used is the host name + domain name

 ## Load balancer library
 The load balancer library will contain the core logic for distributing incoming requests across backend servers.
 It will: